Aashish3071/wanderplan-studio/README.md

 ### Installation

 1. Clone the repository:

    ```
    git clone https://github.com/yourusername/wanderplan-studio.git
    cd wanderplan-studio
    ```

 2. Install dependencies:

    ```
    npm install
    ```

 3. Set up environment variables:

    - Copy `.env.example` to `.env.local`
    - Fill in your database credentials and API keys

 4. Set up the database:

    ```
    npx prisma db push
    ```

 5. Start the development server:

    ```
    npm run dev
    ```

 6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## API Documentation

+For detailed information about the AI integrations, authentication setup, and database models, please see [README-API.md](README-API.md).

+### Testing the AI Features

+You can test the AI-powered itinerary generation without an API key:

+1. Run `npm run generate-mock` to create sample data
+2. Visit `/test-itinerary` to see a simulated AI-generated travel plan

 ## Project Structure